Toric degenerations of cluster varieties and cluster duality: Cluster duality for cluster varieties with coefficients

 \end{itemize} \end{remark}

 In account of \thref{rem:notation}, \thref{dictionary} and \thref{dictionary_2} we obtain the following:

-\begin{lemma} \thlabel{equiv_formulas} The $\cA$-cluster mutation with coefficients corresponds to cluster mutation with geometric coefficients, and the $\cX$-cluster mutation with coefficients corresponds to $Y$-mutation with geometric coefficients. \end{lemma} \begin{proof} We only prove the statement in the $\cX$-side, the proof in the $\cA$-side is analogous.
-We have to check that formula $ \eqref{eq:X_mut_w_coef}$ is equivalent to formula \eqref{eq:genralformula} for $\PP=\text{Trop}(p_1,\dots,p_r)$.
+\begin{lemma} \thlabel{equiv_formulas} The $\cA$-cluster mutation with coefficients corresponds to cluster mutation with geometric coefficients, and the $\cX$-cluster mutation with coefficients corresponds to $Y$-mutation with geometric coefficients. \end{lemma} \begin{proof} We only prove the statement on the $\cX$-side, the proof on the $\cA$-side is analogous.
+We have to check that formula $ \eqref{eq:X_mut_w_coef}$ is equivalent to formula \eqref{eq:genralformula} for ${\PP=\text{Trop}(p_1,\dots,p_r)}$.
 This follows at once from the following computation

 \end{proof}